We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 Where We Stayed in Athens:

 - The New Hotel – This is a, well…”newer” hotel, which was kind of funky & modern.
-If you’re going for a short period of time, for a big occasion, or if it’s just in the budget- spring for the penthouse room!
-TRUST ME!
-It’s not that the room was the best thing ever- it was cool and all- but the reason you get the penthouse is for the balcony!
-The balcony is INSANE, with the most ridiculous view of the Acropolis and a bed for sleeping under the stars (…should you chose to.
-There is also a bedroom inside.)
+Since we were only going for one night, Ryan surprised me and splurged on the top floor room.
+The balcony off our room was INSANE, with the most ridiculous view of the Acropolis and a bed for sleeping under the stars (There is also a regular bedroom inside.)
 When we first arrived, I walked out onto the terrace, took one look at the Acropolis standing up on the hill right above me and teared up.
 I’ve never had that sort of reaction to a place before in my life.
 It was incredible.
+If you do decide to stay at The New Hotel, definitely ask for a room with a view of the Acropolis…or try the Grande Bretagne Hotel & ask for the same!

 Things to Do/See in Athens: